QAlexBall/Algorithms_Java/README.md

 ***
-this res for learning algorithms with using java. add some leetcode's answer.
+this re for learning algorithms with using java. add some leetcode's answer.